-The meeting will be minuted by an Executive Assistant.
+The meeting will be minuted by CHS.
 Tape recording of the hearing is not allowed.

 The Panel Chair will have been agreed in advance.
 At the start of the hearing, the Chair will establish the grounds of appeal from the appellant.